Every equestrian needs to know how to tie a horse safely

 Everything Has Risks

-, including my Appendix Quarter Horse.
+Some horses are spookier than others, including my Appendix Quarter Horse.
 (I’m pretty sure the Thoroughbred half of his brain is responsible when he spooks, not the Quarter Horse half!)
 He’s spooked at:

 - Loud children who scream and run around.